 Many people think of financial planning primarily as a two-pronged strategy: managing current income and debts and then saving and investing for the future.
 But there’s another component to a comprehensive financial plan that’s often overlooked: protection.
 This is where life insurance comes in.

-Your protection safety net
+Your insurance protection safety net

-Life insurance can pay your bills, cover debts and protect those who rely on your income through the payment of a tax-free death benefit to your beneficiary.
+Life insurance can help pay your bills, cover debts and protect those who rely on your income through the payment of a tax-free death benefit to your beneficiary.
 It’s a protection safety net that makes it easier to sleep at night, and this can be especially true for individuals in their 30s and 40s.

 These prime earning decades are when many major life milestones happen, including growing families, upgrading homes and dealing with debt.
-Your financial plan is focused on accumulating assets and saving for retirement, and life insurance provides a relatively inexpensive way to make sure all your plans stay on track.
+Your financial plan is focused on accumulating assets and saving for retirement, and life insurance provides a relatively inexpensive way to help make sure all your plans stay on track.

 6 reasons mid-lifers need life insurance